biluohc/fht2p/readme.md

 2. About the priority of options and profiles

-    The default configuration file is located in `$HOME/.config/fht2p/fht2p.json`, if not exist, you can create
+    The default configuration file is located in `$HOME/.config/fht2p/fht2p.json`, you can create if it doesn't exist.

     There are four types of options:
 - The first is --help, --version and --config-print.
 Programs will exit very quickly, regardless of priority.